Kot Ise Khan

 Kot Ise Khan is a town in Moga district of Indian state of Punjab.

+History

+Kot Ise Khan was established by the Manj Rajput chief, Ise Khan Manj.
+Due to an epidemic in 1543, many Bhabra Jain traders from Ferozepur shifted to Kot Ise Khan.

 Location

 This town is located on Moga-Makhu section of National Highway 703B in Moga District.
 Moga is at a distance of 15 Kilometers from Kot Ise Khan.
 Other nearby towns are Zira, Makhu and Dharamkot.